HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/index.md

 ## Contact support

-Helps you understand what information to provide to ensure that your support needs are addressed quickly and effectively.
+Helps you understand what information to provide to ensure that your support needs are addressed effectively.
 To learn more, see [Contact support](support.md)

 ## Downloads